Kalkihe/Deminder/Documentation/Use-Cases/UC_Import_data/importDataUsecase.md

 # 5. Postconditions

 ## 5.1 Managing success
-Subtask can be shown in the deadline overview.
+Imported deadline exist now and can be shown in the deadline overview.

 ## 5.2 Managing failure

-Display a notification, saying that and why (if possible) the managing failed.
+Display a notification, saying that and why (if possible) the import failed.

 # 6. Extension Points